lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/Basic Queries.md

 The `*` indicates that all columns should be returned (in the order they appear in the table).

-To limit the columns returned, the column names can be specified.
+To limit the columns returned, the column names can be specified:

 ### Query